darmar-lt/qcontainers/README.md

     * Vector (qvector) --- implements a growable array of elements.

-The library uses some features of Fortran 2003, therefore, a relatively new compiler version is required.
-Compiler directives, like NO_ARG_CHECK in case of Gfortran, are used to enable storing of any type to the containers.
+The library uses some features of Fortran 2003 and TS-29113, therefore, a relatively new compiler version is required.
+Assumed-type dummy arguments or compiler directives in the case the compiler doesn't support assumed-type variables are used to enable store of any type to the containers.
 The containers were tested with Gfortran, Intel, PGI and Oracle Fortran compilers.

 ## License